jmuzsik/blog/content/performance/critical-rendering-path.md

 ![Ideal scenario of the critical rendering path when CSS is not necessary for page load](https://developers.google.com/web/fundamentals/performance/critical-rendering-path/images/analysis-dom-css-nb-js-async.png)

-## Optimizing the Critical Rendering Path
+## Optimizing the Critical Rendering Path (how you should format your HTML document)

 The general sequence of steps to optimize the critical rendering path is: